SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

 containing a file named prefix + "\_mapping.tab" which summarise mapping statistics for all accessions.

-e - Read merging and ordering: Reads from different libraries but the same accessions are merged and sorted on coordinate.
+### e - Read merging and ordering.

+Reads from different libraries but the same accessions are merged and sorted on coordinates.

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s e